 “I love flying,” Matt says.
 “It’s awesome that at age 17, I can take people up in a plane and fly them wherever they want.
 It’s really cool.”

 “It’s been a lot of fun flying with him,” said Mr. Ewing.
 “I’m very proud.”

-Matt’s older brother Michael Hajek IV ‘15 also received his private pilot’s license his senior year.
+Matt’s older brother Michael Hajek IV ‘15 also received his private pilot’s certificate his senior year.
 Michael currently attends the Citadel and is projected to graduate in 2019.
-Their dad, alumnus Michael Hajek III ‘80, is currently working on his private pilot’s license for the last few months as well.
+Their dad, alumnus Michael Hajek III ‘80, is currently working on his private pilot’s certificate for the last few months as well.

 “With my brother it’s like a competition,” Matt says.
 “Now that he’s been in college and hasn’t been flying as much, we’re at the same level, with the same amount of hours and the same certificates.
 He’s the reason I got into the aviation program, so I could catch up!”